Gillies McIndoe Research Institute

 The GMRI’s work has been published in numerous scientific journals, which receives worldwide interest and recognition for the GMRI in the field of cancer research.
 Catalyst Intellectual Property partnered with the GMRI in 2012 to provide specialist IP advisory services, and in that time has assisted in securing an extensive portfolio of patent rights to help the GMRI to realise the full potential of its ground breaking science.
 “The GMRI appreciates the value of its IP rights, and we very much enjoy the working relationship with Catalyst Intellectual Property” says Dr Tan.

-GMRI Executive Director Dr Swee Tan (left), Senior Research Fellow Dr Paul Davis (centre), and Chief Scientific Officer Dr Tinte Itinteang (front) with Garth Hendry (rear).
+GMRI Executive Director Dr Swee Tan (left), Senior Research Fellow Dr Paul Davis (centre), and (former) Chief Scientific Officer Dr Tinte Itinteang (front) with Garth Hendry (rear).